 • Provides collection storage for current and future needs.

-Adjacent to the entrance the Ask Us area provides a flexible information and engagement space with a range of services in one place for ease of access, including Library, IT, Disability, Peer Advisors and visitor services.
+Adjacent to the entrance, the Ask Us area provides a flexible information and engagement space with a range of services in one place for ease of access, including Library, IT, Disability Support, Peer Advisors and visitor services.
 It is the location for the laptop lending and collaborative learning spaces.
 A media wall showcases UL research and student achievements and enables pop-up events.

-The café and adjacent lobby provides opportunity for social interaction, one to one and small group gatherings and informal / short duration study.
+The café and adjacent lobby provide opportunity for social interaction, one to one and small group gatherings and informal / short duration study.

-The dedicated Digital Scholarship Area "The Edge" provides open, technology rich spaces that bring together tools and staff to enable engagement with digital scholarship.
-Librarians, Archivists and IT professionals offer consultations, instruction, and expertise on the use of digital technologies relating to scholarly communication, data management, use and visualization, 3D printing, multimedia production and digitization.
+The dedicated digital scholarship area, "The Edge", provides open, technology rich spaces that bring together tools and staff to enable engagement with digital scholarship.
+Librarians, Archivists and IT professionals offer consultations, instruction, and expertise on the use of digital technologies relating to scholarly communication, data management, use and visualization, 3D printing, multimedia production and digitisation.

 The Graduate Commons on floor 2 is designed specifically for postgraduate students, faculty and researchers with a mix of single and collaborative study spaces, computer workstations, and social/ interactive space.